Intraday trading strategies

 Intraday traders, often also referred to as day traders, normally open and close their trades on the same day.
-They will not go to bed at night with any open positions; their risk appetite is of such a nature that they want to cut their losses before they become too big.
+They will not go to bed at night with any open positions, and their risk appetite is such that they want to cut any losses before they become too big.

-Another factor that has to be taken into account in intraday trading is that commissions will play a much bigger role in determining the eventual profitability of your trading activities.
-If you regularly make trades with a 10 percent profit ratio, paying one percent in commissions is not much of a problem.
-If you are lucky to make two percent profit on a good trade, that one percent commission suddenly becomes a much bigger hurdle on the road to a net profit.
+Another factor to take into account with intraday trading is that commissions will play a much bigger role in determining the eventual profitability of your trading activities.
+If you regularly make trades with a 10% profit ratio, paying 1% in commissions is not much of a problem.
+If you are lucky to make 2% profit on a good trade, that 1% commission suddenly becomes a much bigger hurdle on the road to a net profit.

 This is why a pre-determined exit strategy is of crucial importance in day trading.
 You have to know beforehand when you are going to exit the trade if things go wrong and also preferably when they go right.
-A guaranteed stop loss, based on a percentage of the trade and a take profit level, using similar criteria, will go a long way to ensuring that you are not faced with a series of small wins and one or two large losses wiping out any profits.
+Stop Loss and Take Profit levels, based on a percentage of the trade, will go a long way to ensuring that you are not faced with a series of small wins and one or two large losses wiping out any profits.

 Something else that is especially important here is position sizing.
 The old adage of ‘never put all your eggs in one basket’ is particularly relevant in day trading.
 Base your position size on a percentage of your investment and take into account your risk appetite.

 Overtrading is a common problem for many novice day traders.
 They make large numbers of trades in a single day, all of which bear commissions.
 Combined with these commissions, a single significant loss can wipe out all the ‘profits’ they make on their other trades.
 It is not unheard of to have an 80% success rate and still make a net loss as a result of this error.